 Instruction to TGax Editor: Update D5.1 P631L58 as shown below.

-DLRSSI represents the RSSI at the antenna connector(s) of the STA over the PPDU bandwidth during the non-HE portion of the HE PPDU preamble of the triggering PPDU (#20559)normalized to 20 MHz bandwidth.
+DLRSSI represents the RSSI at the antenna connector(s) of the STA of the triggering PPDU (#20559)normalized to 20 MHz bandwidth.
 DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed.
 If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively.(#20560)

 CID 22367